tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > Love and friendship play an important role in mutual nonequivalent exchange.
 > The new art demonstrates that in order to achieve real equivalence the oppositions of a relationship must be pure.
 > To become pure they must first be separated, that is, disengaged from whatever they are confounded with.
+>
 > When the two aspects of life are confounded, hypocrisy controls and betrays us.
 > This is why it is enormously important for the new art to establish *purified forms and pure relationships:
 > they do not conceal, they are real and show themselves for what they are.*
 (p.
 267)

+> In communal life the question will always arise whther all are capable of contributing equivalent value if they
+> lack the physical or mental power; physically, for example, old people, children, and especially the sick.
 > A just solution must be found, for all human beings are basically equal and all are entitled to an equivalent existence.
 > This is not achieved by charity or love or friendship, for these qualities cannot create pure relationships.
 > *The essential value of each individual entitles him to an existence equivalent to that of others;*